ndanhkhoi/simple-telegram-command-bot-spring-boot-starter/README.md

 ## Authorization
 You can authorize command with these properties in `@CommandMapping` annotaion:
 - `allowAllUserAccess` - boolean, if true all users/group can be call this command
+- `allowAllGroupAccess` - a flag to mark a command can be called by any groups
 - `accessUserIds` - an array contains user id can call this command
 - `accessGroupIds` - an array contains group id can call this command
 - `accessMemberIds` - an array contains user id can call this command in the group
 - `onlyAdmin` - boolean, if true only admin of group can be call this command
+- `onlyForGroup` - boolean, a flag to mark a command can be called in groups
 - `onlyForOwner` - boolean, if true only bot's owner can be call this command

 ## Supported arguments